 - VICTORY in Florida: This One Summer Unrestricted in Seminole County High Schools

 - This One Summer Banned in Minnesota School

 - CBLDF Joins Defense of This One Summer in MN School

 - Henning School Board Restores This One Summer to Library, with Restrictions

 Raina Telgemeier’s Drama is “enjoying” its second year on ALA’s top ten list.
 The highly acclaimed bestselling book is most likely on ALA’s list because it was removed from a Texas junior high school for being “politically, racially, or socially offensive.”
 We learned of the removal via the Texas ACLU’s annual report on challenges and bans in the state.
-Notably, the ban that landed Drama on last year’s list also happened in Texas.
+Notably, the ban that landed Drama on the list previously also happened in Texas.

 We’re still digging into the challenges to Sex Criminals, but the series, which is acclaimed for its dissection of sexual taboo and frank (and frequently comedic) examination of sexuality, has run into issues before.
 In 2013, the second issue of the series was banned from comiXology’s iOS app due to Apple’s content policies.

 Aside from the three graphic novels, CBLDF also joined in several coalition efforts to defend other books on the list in 2016.
 We routinely sign on to such actions not only out of principle, but also to protect the freedom to read comics.
 Censorship manifests in many ways, and the unique visual nature of comics makes them more prone to censorship than other types of books.
 Taking an active stand against all instances of censorship curbs precedent that could adversely affect the rights upon which comics readers depend.